wupolien/smart-access-control/README.md

 ### Enable the I²C Interface

-- Execute sudo raspi-config.
+- Execute `sudo raspi-config`.
 - Use the up/down keys and Enter to select 3 Interface Options.
 - Select I5 I2C.
-- When asked whether to enable I2C, use the left/right keys and -nter to select <Yes>.
+- When asked whether to enable I2C, use the left/right keys and -nter to select `Yes`.
-- Press Enter on <OK>.
+- Press Enter on `OK`.
-- Use Tab, the left/right keys, and Enter to select <Finish> to exit raspi-config.
+- Use Tab, the left/right keys, and Enter to select `Finish` to exit raspi-config.
 - Reboot the Raspberry Pi.

 ---